nv-intl/nv-intl.github.io/wiki/measurements.md

 The photocathode sensitivity determines how many microampere are produced relative to the illumination level measured in lumen.

-The higher the sensitivity, the easier incoming photons can dislodge an electron from the photocathode, resulting in more electrons hitting the phosphorus for a given illumination level.
+The higher the sensitivity, the easier incoming photons can dislodge an electron from the photocathode, resulting in more electrons hitting the phosphor screen for a given illumination level.

 Photocathode sensitivity is directly related to the gain of a system.